Ulcerative Colitis: Talk to Your Doctor

 Corticosteroids are prescribed to bring the disease into remission.
 For moderate to severe inflammatory bowel disease these medications are given intravenously in the hospital.

-A new drug called infliximab, which blocks one of the chemicals involved in inflammation and are also available.
+Drugs called biologics block chemicals involved in inflammation and are also available.
 Biologics include Humira, Cimzia, Remicade, and Simponi.
 It is often recommended as an alternative to corticosteroids, which can have serious long-term adverse effects.
 This drug helps bring the disease under control and maintains the disease in remission.